JohnMurray/johnmurray_io_old/blogs/2012/05/31/Per--Project-Console.md

 That's quite a bit of work if I were to do that each time I started a new interactive Pry session.
 And to be honest, I just wouldn't.
 I would do the bare minimum required to test something.
-With the console, I can have some other niceties because I only have to write them one.
+With the console, I can have some other niceties because I only have to write them once.
 So nice!

+This has now become a mandatory step when _getting started_ on any new Ruby project.
+I add some basics that I put into all of my console files and then I evolve the console as the project moves forward.
+I can't imagine working any other way (well...
+I can, I just don't prefer it).

   [1]: http://pry.github.com/